↓

 June 30 2019

-As a small peek behind the blogging curtain, I thought I would start with my thoughts going into this post.
-Partly I do so as a stalling technique.
-I have no idea what I’m going to write.
-Which is highly unusual for me.
 Normally when I have a post in mind, my brain starts composing it far ahead of my fingers hitting the keyboard.
 I think about how I’m going to structure it, how I’m going to explain my take on something, how I’m going to convey my thoughts.
-And in so doing, I let my thoughts coalesce into something … Continue reading →
+And in so doing, I let my thoughts coalesce into something I hope is worth sharing about the topic, even if the topic is me, myself and I.

 Posted in Goals | Tagged FTU, goals, universe | Leave a reply